Joey Wendle Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in the league.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in MLB.

-- The Pirates' 4.37 team ERA ranks 18th among all league pitching staffs.
+- The Pirates' 4.33 team ERA ranks 18th across all league pitching staffs.

-- The Pirates give up the fourth-fewest home runs in baseball (74 total, one per game).
+- The Pirates give up the second-fewest home runs in baseball (75 total, one per game).

-- Bido (0-1) makes the start for the Pirates, his third of the season.
+- Oviedo (3-7) takes the mound for the Pirates in his 16th start of the season.
+He's put together a 4.30 ERA in 81 2/3 innings pitched, with 74 strikeouts.

-- The righty last pitched on Monday against the Chicago Cubs, when he threw six innings, allowing three earned runs while giving up five hits.
+- In his most recent time out on Tuesday, the righty tossed six innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.